9 Life Insurance Beneficiary Mistakes That Could Cost Your Family Thousands

 In virtually all cases, a valid beneficiary designation supersedes any provision in your will.
 Even if your will explicitly names a different recipient, the insurer will pay whoever is on the beneficiary form.
 The only way to change who receives your death benefit is to update the beneficiary designation form directly with your insurance company.

 This disconnect between wills and beneficiary forms is why coordinating your entire estate plan together is so critical.
-For more on this, see our detailed overview of life insurance beneficiaries — who to name and how to update them.
+For more on this, see our detailed overview of life insurance beneficiaries and how to update them.

 See what plans you qualify for in just a few minutes